jbreeden/mruby-sqlite/README.md

     it's a bug in sqlite3 to begin with, or they have deprecated the behavior.
   + Note that the `Backup` class and `Pragmas` module have not yet been ported, and `Database` is still missing a few methods found in sqlite3.
+  + In the process of porting the CRuby unit tests for this gem.
+See [test_results.md]
 - Low level bindings to the sqlite3 C functions in the `SQLite` module.